friendshipCoin/friendshipcoin/README.md

  - retarget difficulty every block using DigiShield

-For more information, as well as an immediately useable, binary version of the Friendshipcoin client sofware, see http://www.friendshipcoins.com.
+For more information, as well as an immediately useable, binary version of the Friendshipcoin client software, see http://www.friendshipcoins.com.

 License
 -------